In part one we talked about what risk assessments are and how they can make your life easier by keeping your event safe and you out of jail.

 - Reevaluate your risk level to see if you’ve reduced risk to an acceptable level.

 Let’s say we don’t know if the room capacity of a breakout room will be sufficient.
 More people might show up for a particular session that you or your client anticipated.
-You have identified the hazard of having too many people in the room at the same time.
+You have identified the risk of having too many people in the room at the same time.

 Next you ask yourself, how likely (probable) is it to happen?